digiscot/digiscot-website/pages/challenge-fund.md

 layout: page
 title: Challenge Fund
 excerpt: There are great digital participation projects going on across Scotland.
 We want to support existing projects to do more, and encourage new projects to get started.
-alert: Applications are now being accepted for round 3 of the Challenge Fund.
-After reading the information below and the guidance notes, use the "Apply Now" button to get to the application form.
 permalink: /resources/challenge-fund/
 ---

+We're pleased to announce that we have £300,000, topped up to £325,000 through the kind support of BT Scotland, to support a third round of community digital participation projects across Scotland through the Digital Particiaption Challenge Fund.

-In 2014-15, supported by the [Scottish Government](http://www.gov.scot) and the ERDF, we awarded more than £300,000 to community digital participation projects across Scotland.
-These projects have enabled groups and organisations to digitise content, build digital networks and improve the digital skills of their members, so that they can continue to thrive in the digital world.
+The projects that we're supporting will enable groups and organisations to digitise content, build digital networks and improve the digital skills of their members, so that they can continue to thrive in the digital world.

-Now we want to do it all again!

-In addition to being supported by Scottish Government, we're pleased to announce that the Challenge Fund Round 3 has also been kindly supported by BT Scotland.
+Applications are now being accepted, so if you work for or know an organisation that's helping to develop the basic digital skills of its customers or its own staff then we look forward to reading your application.

 ![BT](/images/signatories/bt.jpg)

-##Call 3

-Applications are now being accepted for the third round of the Challenge Fund, so if you work for or know an organisation that's helping to develop the basic digital skills of its customers or its own staff then we look forward to reading your application.

-To see a list of the projects we've supported so far check out the <a href="/projects">Projects Page</a>
+To see a list of the projects we've supported so far check out the <a href="/projects">Projects Page</a>.

 ###Key Criteria